 The Generate audit events when access is denied is the default option.
 You can additionally or alternatively select the Generate audit events when access is allowed option.
 Use this option, for example, if you want to allow execution of specific scripts in a rule and want to generate the associated events.
-All events are displayed in the DriveLock Control Center (DCC) or DriveLock Operations Center (DOC).
+All events are displayed in the DriveLock Operations Center (DOC).
 Both options are also suitable for the simulation mode.